ShawnDriscoll/diceroll/docs/source/introduction.rst

 In a nutshell,
-Sphinx is an EXE (generated during its install from an egg of .py files, which is still magic to me, and which took a great deal of time for me tracking down all the proper versions of requirements for it to even compile/run in Python 2.5.4) that generates documents.
+Sphinx is an EXE (generated during its install from an egg of .py files, which is still magic to me, and which took a great deal of time for me tracking down all the proper versions of requirements for it to even compile/run in Classic Python 2.5.4) that generates documents.
 Nothing too fancy.
 Just simple documents that could be read easily/quickly through any device using any viewer.
 And when I learned that Sphinx could read Python modules and produce documents from their ``.__doc__`` strings, I knew I just had to spend a couple days learning how all that stuff happens.